gjb25638/draggable-to-do-list/README.md

 - In addition to dragging and swapping positions between tasks, you can also drag and drop from the original board to other boards
 - Add board or task
 - Rename board or task
-- delete board or task
+- Delete board or task
 - When the checkbox of the task is pressed, the task can be eliminated, indicating that the task has been completed
 - Can show or hide completed tasks
 - Press the checkbox of the completed task to restore the task to the working state